iDigBio/idb-backend/README.md

 The main entry point is the `idb` command; you can run `idb --help` to see what subcommands are available.
 When invoking this script there is no need to set the `PYTHONPATH`.

+## Testing

+relies on having a local postgresql with user/pass `test` / `test` that can create databases.